-The Roadster also features Rectifier Tracking, a feature which automatically matches the type of rectification for each of the preamp / power sections you have configured.
+Each of these power configurations lends its own personality and when matched with the right preamp can sonically define a musical style.
+But it doesn't end there...the Road King also features Rectifier Tracking, a feature which automatically matches the type of rectification for each of the preamp / power sections you have configured.
 This means you can tune the power feel even further to the sound you are creating.
-You might want a lower wattage clean sound with the loose, airy feel of Tube Rectification and a high gain lead sound with higher power and the tight tracking bass response of the Diode rectifier or vice versa.
-Many combinations are possible and the best part is that Rectifier Tracking follows your choices in power settings to always mate the proper amount of rectification for the number of tubes in use.
-For example, if you are using either 2 x 6L6 and you choose Recto Tracking, 1 x 5U4G will be applied.
-If you use 4 x 6L6, 2 x 5U4G will be used.
+You might want a lower wattage clean sound with the loose, airy feel of Tube Rectification and a high gain lead sound with higher power and the tight tracking bass response of the Solid State rectifier or vice versa.
+Many combinations are possible and the best part is that Rectifier Tracking follows your choices in power sections to always mate the proper amount of rectification for a given string of tubes.
+For example, if you are using either 2 x 6L6 or 2 x EL 34 and you choose Tube rectification, 1 x 5U4G will be applied.
+If you use either 4 x 6L6 or 2 x 6L6 + 2 x EL34 2 x 5U4G will be used.
+And finally, if you choose to run all six power tubes (4 x 6L6 + 2 x EL34) then the Silicon Diodes will be called up, ensuring that you have maximum headroom at all times.
 This Rectifier Tracking feature provides one more layer of focus to an already mindbending array of sounds to create the most expressive amplifier available anywhere.